France backs controversial New Caledonia vote changes amid continued unrest

 The voting rules are part of the so-called Noumea Accord of 1998.

-Under the deal, France agreed to cede the territory more political power, and to limit voting in New Caledonia’s provincial and assembly elections to those who were residents of the island at the time or born there.
+Under the deal, France agreed to cede the territory more political power, and to limit voting in New Caledonia’s provincial and assembly elections to those who were residents of the island at the time.

 Some 40,000 French citizens have moved to New Caledonia since 1998, and the changes expand the electoral roll to include those who have lived in the territory for 10 years.